wickman/zkctl/README.md

 `zkctl read` will not be performed on failure of `zkctl watch` and the operation will sleep a random amount of time before trying again.

+services reading `backend.json` should periodically stat the file and reload if the mtime has changed.

 **fan out a repository to all hosts on change**